SandraBergstrom/theRecipeCollective/README.md

 ## Bugs

 ### Known bugs
+- Default profile pic is not showing.
+Tried both to add a direct link to cloudinary and to store it locally.
+- Default recipe pic is not showing.
+- Can't connect to fontawesome

+### Solved bugs
 - Update user profle form is not working.
 Keep getting the error message: Type Error at /profile/.
 Exception Value: 'UserUpdateForm' object is not iterable.
   - Solved: Forgot to put inherit forms.ModelForm in the class UserUpdateForm.
-- Default profile pic is not showing.
-Tried both to add a direct link to cloudinary and to store it locally.

 ## Credits